nnellans/terraform-guide/README.md

 - You should NEVER manually edit State Files
   - Instead, use commands like `terraform import` and `terraform state` to modify the state
 - You should NEVER store your State Files in Version Control Systems like Git:
   - State Files often include passwords and sensitive information, and State Files are stored in plain text!
-Therefore, it would be a bad idea to checkin a plain text file that includes passwords.
+You do NOT want a file like this stored in your Git repository.
 - Make sure your State Files are stored in a secure location and accessible only by users or accounts who require access

 ### Local Backend